-Information on these regulations and how we invest can be found in the Statement of Investment Principles and is available on the resources section of our website.
+Information on these regulations and how we invest can be found in the Statement of Investment Principles which is available to view on the resources section of our website.

 We publish a list of all our investments every quarter on our website.
-A list of investments at 30 June 2022 can be found here.
+A list of investments as at 31 March 2023 can be found here.